sanger-pathogens/assorted-sub-workflows/mags_maker/assemble/README.md

 ### Running Megahit determinstically

-Running MEGAHIT in deterministic mode requires restricting execution to a single CPU (default: 8).
-This increases MEGAHIT runtime by approximately 7.5×, which can substantially extend the total pipeline runtime depending on sample count and input size.
+Running MEGAHIT deterministically requires restricting execution to a single CPU (default: 8).
+This increases MEGAHIT runtime by approximately 7.5×, which can extend the total pipeline runtime depending on the number and size of samples inputted.
 For example, assembling 20 low-depth metagenomic samples deterministically adds roughly 6 hours to the overall pipeline runtime.